 Making a difference

 Kenny Waste Management recognises that it is a part of, and has responsibilities towards, the communities it operates in.
-Over the last 35 years we have operated to the highest standards of business integrity with a firm ‘it’s not just about what you achieve, but how you achieve it that matters’ mindset.
+Over the last 35 years we have operated to the highest standards of business integrity, guided by a mindset of “it’s not just about what you achieve, but how you achieve it that matters.”

 Today, we have placed being a Responsible Business at the heart of our business plan and our strategic goals.
 We are dedicated to addressing the key social and environmental issues of our time by collaborating with commercial, voluntary and charity partners.